openharmony/applications_applications_cangjie_wrapper/README.md

 As depicted in the architecture diagram:

 - query time and date settings: Provides an interface for retrieving the currently set time and date data items.
 - query display effect settings: Provides an interface for retrieving the currently set display effect data items.
 - query domain name: Provides an interface for retrieving the domain name.
-- Cangjie applications FFI interface definition: Responsible for defining the C interoperability Cangjie interface, used to implement Cangjie setting application capabilities.
+- Cangjie applications FFI interface definition: Responsible for defining the C language interoperability Cangjie interface, used to implement Cangjie setting application capabilities.
-- application settings: Responsible for providing basic setting application functionalities, encapsulating C interfaces for Cangjie interoperability.
+- application settings: Responsible for providing basic setting application functionalities, encapsulating C language interfaces for Cangjie interoperability.

 ## Directory Structure